craftingcity/The-Known-World/README.md

 **Size.** Mechanically, your size is medium.
 You stand at about seven and a half feet tall.
 You weigh about 300 pounds.
 **Speed.** Your speed is thirty-five feet.
 **Long-Limb'd.** Mechanically, your reach when making melee attacks is five feet longer than it "should" be.
 Your limbs are not five feet longer than the average seven foot human, but the gangled form of the Goblin presents itself as longer and more powerful limbs in their kin.
-**Powerful Build.** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+**Powerful Build.** You have proficiency in the Athletics skill.
+You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ##### Human (s.)
 The humans of Alaturmen have no creation myth of their own - the legends claim that the Goblin and the Elves and the Dragon-kin and the Triton found them as Time Began upon Alaturmen.